epiverse-trace/readepi/README.md

   health indicators in England

 **readepi** returns a list object containing one or more data frames.
-**readepi** also has a number of auxiliary functions for manipulating the imported data.
+**readepi** also has a number of auxiliary functions the import of a subset of original dataset.

-**readepi** is developed by [Epiverse-TRACE](https://data.org/initiatives/epiverse/) team at the London School of Hygiene and Tropical Medicine.
+**readepi** is developed by [Epiverse-TRACE](https://data.org/initiatives/epiverse/) team at the Medical Research Center, The Gambia unit at London School of Hygiene and Tropical Medicine (<MRCG@LSHTM>).

 ## Installation